RAMPAGELLC/browser/README.md

 <h1 align="center">About</h1>
 RAMPAGE GX uses less processing capacity than other popular browsers and we have a built-in ad blocker to help protect you across the web.
 Our notable VPN will help reduce online tracking & privacy while browsing.
 Oh yeah, we're not an evil corporation.
 Point of RAMPAGEGX is to bring an alternative browser then something developed by a greedy corporation, and/or a corporation who sells your data.
 No data is logged and/or sent to RAMPAGE Servers.

+EXE Will be signed soon, we are working on it.

 <h1 align="center">Features</h1>

  <b>Noteable Features</b>